thoughtbot/ruby-science/book/introduction/navigating.md

 This book contains three catalogs: smells, solutions, and principles.

 Start by looking up a smell that sounds familiar.
-Each chapter on smells explain the potential problems each smell may reveal and will reference possible solutions.
+Each chapter on smells explains the potential problems each smell may reveal and references possible solutions.

 Once you've identified the problem revealed by a smell, read the relevant